jgrss/geowombat/doc/source/tutorial-open.rst

 Opening multiple bands as a mosaic
 ----------------------------------

-When a list of files are given, GeoWombat will stack the data by default.
+When a list of files are given, ``geowombat`` will stack the data by default.
 To mosaic multiple files into the same band coordinate, use the **mosaic** keyword.

 .. ipython:: python